 TGbe editor: add a sentence as follows:

 A STA indicates in the Maximum A-MPDU Length Exponent field in its HT Capabilities element the maximum A-MPDU length that it can receive in an HT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its VHT Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in a VHT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its S1G Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in an S1G PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its DMG Capabilities element the maximum A-MPDU length that it can receive.
 A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an HE PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and HE 6 GHz Band Capabilities elements (if present) and in the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities element.
+A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an EHT PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and (if present) HE 6 GHz Band Capabilities elements, and in the Maxumum A-MPDU Length Exponent Extension field in HE Capabilities and EHT Capabilities elements.

 TGbe editor: Add a paragraph as follows: